PlanQK/planqk-platform-docs/src/docs/service-platform/pricing.md

 #### AWS Braket Quantum Hardware

-There are two pricing components when using AWS Braket Quantum Hardware: a per-shot fee and a per-task fee.
+There are two pricing components when using AWS Braket quantum hardware: a per-shot fee and a per-task fee.
 Per-task pricing is the same across all QPUs.
 The per-shot pricing depends on the type of QPU used.
 For gate-based QPUs, the per-shot price is not affected by the number or type of gates used in a quantum circuit.